asagi4/comfyui-prompt-control/README.md

 Prompt control has been almost completely rewritten.
 It now uses ComfyUI's lazy execution to build graphs from the text prompt at runtime.
 The generated graph is often exactly equivalent to a manually built workflow using native ComfyUI nodes.
 There are no more weird sampling hooks that could cause problems with other nodes

-Prompt Control also comes with `PCTextEncode`, which provides advanced text encoding with many additional features compared to ComfyUI's base `CLIPTextEncode`.
+Prompt Control comes with `PCTextEncode`, which provides advanced text encoding with many additional features compared to ComfyUI's base `CLIPTextEncode`.

 ### Removed features

 - Prompt interpolation syntax; it was too cumbersome to maintain
 - LoRA block weight integration; ditto, for now.

-### Is it stable now?

-Unless I run into bugs or significant annoyances that require changing the interface, it probably won't change too much, but until I tag 2.0, everything can change.

 ### Everything broke, where are the old nodes?